wirelessops/ReceiptsGo/README.md

 Turn your phone into a receipt scanner and expense report generator with [Smart Receipts](https://www.smartreceipts.co/)!
 With Smart Receipts, you can track your receipts and easily generate beautiful PDF and CSV reports.

-Download Smart Receipts on the Google Play Store:
+Download Smart Receipts on Google Play:

-- [Smart Receipts](https://play.google.com/store/apps/details?id=wb.receipts&referrer=utm_source%3DGitHubSmartReceiptsLibrary).
+- [Smart Receipts](https://play.google.com/store/apps/details?id=wb.receipts&referrer=utm_source%3Dcom.github.wbaumann.SmartReceiptsLibrary).
 The free version of the app, but it also supports an in-app purchase subscription.
-- [Smart Receipts Plus](https://play.google.com/store/apps/details?id=wb.receiptspro&referrer=utm_source%3DGitHubSmartReceiptsLibrary).
+- [Smart Receipts Plus](https://play.google.com/store/apps/details?id=wb.receiptspro&referrer=utm_source%3Dcom.github.wbaumann.SmartReceiptsLibrary).
 A 'paid' app from back before Google supported in-app purchases.

 The free and plus versions versions are identical, except the plus version offers the following enhancements: